pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 This class contains several methods to retrieve records from a database.
 They are:

-###### get_one_by_id()
+###### getOneById()

 This method retrieves a record according to a given id.
-It accepts the correlation_id and the record’s id as input parameters and returns a SqlServerPersistence object with the retrieved record.
+It accepts the correlationId and the record’s id as input parameters and returns a SqlServerPersistence object with the retrieved record.
 The following example explains its usage.

 {{< tabsection >}}
    Not available